sourcefuse/loopback4-microservice-catalog/services/in-mail-service/README.md

 ## Implementation

 ### Migration
-First of all we need to set up migration for the in-mail database.
-The query for Migration is given in the migrations folder.
-Please use migrations folder to set up your database.
+The project ships with generated migrations for PostgreSQL in the [migrations](migrations) folder.
+For generating migrations and implementing other data sources, please refer to refer to [Database Migrations | LoopBack Documentation](https://loopback.io/doc/en/lb4/Database-migrations.html) for more information.

 ### Implementation

-Create a new Application using Loopback CLI and add the Component for InMailService in `application.ts`
+Create a new Application using Loopback CLI and add the Component for `InMailService` in `application.ts`

 ```typescript
 import {BootMixin} from '@loopback/boot';